• Following Us

 You can read the piece here, or click the picture below.

-I am doing weekly reviews of Star Trek: Picard at The Escapist.
-They’ll be dropping every Thursday morning while the show is on, looking at the third season as the show progresses.
-This week, the premiere.
+I am doing weekly reviews of The Last of Us at The Escapist.
+They’ll be dropping every Sunday evening while the show is on, looking at the video game adaptation as the show progresses.
+This week, the show’s penultimate episode.

 You can read the piece here, or click the picture below.